Artist Registry

 STATEMENT OF WORK

-The Mosaics reference architectural forms, combining a sense of the intimate and the monumental.
+A secondary body of work consists of wood mosaics.
+These reference architectural forms, combining a sense of the intimate and the monumental.
 They are inspired by the variations in plywood edge patterns, which remind me of the markings of different types of birds.
 The overall shapes draw from architectural and design history, suggesting arched doorways, brick walls, opaque mirrors, or buildings from above.
 They collapse surface and space, alternately implying a frontal or overhead view of familiar structures, although never resolving into one interpretation.